 Mrs. Savic's Second Grade Class

-- Math and reading homework went home on Friday and is due Friday, December 12th
+- Homework was sent home on Friday and is due Friday, January 30th

 - Dress for the weather!
 We will go outside if the temperature "feels like" it's above 20 degrees, so please have students bring coats, boots, and cold weather gear as needed.